Anouar1611/Anouar1611.github.io/_posts/2021-03-21-Introduction-To-Eclipse-RCP.md

 generates.

-- Now, we can mention some **Tags**, each one of them has its functionality, we will discuss about that on the last blog as well as many other things concerning the RCP Applications.
+- Now, we can mention some **Tags**, each one of them has its functionality, we will discuss about that in the next blog as well as many other things concerning the RCP Applications.